 The Content Of The Master Paint Set

-The Bob Ross Master Set contains eight tubes of paint (1.25 oz / 37 ml), four brushes, a painting knife, a bottle of liquid white base color (4 oz / 118 ml) and painting instructions for a painting, both on paper and on a one hour long DVD.
+The Bob Ross Master Set contains eight tubes of paint (1.25 oz / 37 ml), four brushes, a painting knife, a bottle of liquid white base color (4 oz / 118 ml), and painting instructions for a painting, both on paper and on a one hour long DVD.

 It comes in a cardboard box featuring the typical Bob Ross aesthetic.
 We imagined it to be a bit bigger than it was, but with a size of 1.9 x 14.9 x 11.7 inches (4.8 x 37,9 x 29,7 cm) there is more than enough room for its content.
 The painting kit we are reviewing features text in English and German since we ordered it from a European marketplace.

-Inside the carboard box we find a plastic inlay that holds the Master Set’s content and secures it from moving around during transport.
+Inside the cardboard box we find a plastic inlay that holds the Master Set’s content and secures it from moving around during transport.
 There is some empty space on the right side of the inlay which looks like it would hold some kind of bottle.

 The set contains four brushes and a #10 painting knife.
 The brushes are

-- 1 inch landscape brush
+1-inch landscape brush

-- 2 inch background brush
+2-inch background brush

 #6 fan brush

 All Bob Ross brushes are natural bristle brushes made from animal hair and shaped to Bob’s own specifications to work perfectly with his wet-on-wet technique.
-The tools come with a handle painted in white and three of the brushes have a protective plastic wrapping.
+The tools come with a handle painted in white and three of the brushes have protective plastic wrapping.

 One Inch And Two Inch Brush

 Arguably Bob’s favorite brushes.
-He uses these two brushes for almost anything in this paintings, from clouds and trees to bushes and waves.
+He uses these two brushes for almost anything in his paintings, from clouds and trees to bushes and waves.
 We are pretty sure you could paint using only one of these brushes and no other tools at all.

 As mentioned above these two brushes are made from natural bristles and the very first thing we noticed when picking them up was their almost absurd thickness.
 These brushes really pack a ton of very dense bristles.
 The thick round handle and the brass metal feel very well made and nice to hold.
 One word comes to mind: “premium”.

-Since these brushes are designed for Bob’s wet-on-wet technique we now understand why our clouds and brushes never came out half as good as Bob’s own.
+Since these brushes are designed for Bob’s wet-on-wet technique we now understand why our clouds and brushes never came out half as good as Bob’s did.
 The high amount of bristles allow the brush to pick up a lot of paint.
 The length and thickness enable you to paint fluffy clouds and happy bushes with very little pressure.

-The other brush is a standard natural bristle two inch brush for oil paint.
-The difference really is extreme.
-We’ve often been frustrated when painting bushes because the shorter, thinner (and therefore stiffer) brush didn’t allow us to paint with the amount of freedom that is needed for best results.
+The other brush is a standard natural bristle two-inch brush for oil paint.
+The difference is extreme.
+We’ve often been frustrated when painting bushes because the shorter, thinner (and therefore stiffer) brush didn’t allow us to paint with the amount of freedom that is needed to get the best results.

-And since this review wouldn’t be complete without a video of a finger going through the brush here it is.
+And since this review wouldn’t be complete without a video of a finger going through the brush, here it is.
 Just an amazing feeling.

 We noticed that these brushes lose a few bristles when using them for the first time.
 According to the manufacturer this is normal for natural bristle brushes.
 Bob himself allegedly said “Because these are natural bristle brushes they do have a tendency to shed a little bit.
 Especially during the mating season.”